4.02 Student Records (Transcripts) Policy

 b.
 Each request for consent must be specific, and each request must be handled separately.

 2. Requests for confidential information will be honored without prior consent of the student in connection with an emergency if, in the view of a reasonable person, the knowledge of such information by appropriate persons is necessary to protect the health or safety of the student or other persons.
-However, such a release shall have the approval of the Dean for Admissions, Registration, Records, and Graduation unless it can be shown that under the circumstances either time would not permit or no authorized administrator was available.
+However, such a release shall have the approval of the Senior Registrar unless it can be shown that under the circumstances either time would not permit or no authorized administrator was available.

-3. The following "Directory Information" may be made available to the public by the College unless students notify the Dean for Admissions, Registration, Records, and Graduation in writing by the third week of the term that such information is not to be made available:
+3. The following "Directory Information" may be made available to the public by the College unless students notify the Senior Registrar in writing by the third week of the term that such information is not to be made available:

 a.
 Student's name and hometown;